isovector/certainty-by-construction/src/book/4-setoids-redo.lagda.md

 ```

 In addition, we can generalize this type to something more reusable, like we did
-with `Reflexive`, `Symmetric` and `Transitive`.
-This one is a little trickier,
+with `type:Reflexive`, `type:Symmetric` and `type:Transitive`.
+This one is a
-since it's really a property of *two* relations: one corresponding to equality,
+little trickier, since it's really a property of *two* relations: one
-and another to the ordering:
+corresponding to equality, and another to the ordering:

 ```agda
   private variable